Deliveroo IPO puts London's tech credentials to the test

 Some of them also question whether the loss-making business can ever justify its valuation.

-Having initially looked for up to 8.8 billion pounds (US$12.1 billion), the British tech firm on Monday went with a narrower price range, indicating a maximum valuation of up to 7.85 billion pounds.
+Having initially looked for up to £8.8 billion (US$12.1 billion), the British tech firm on Monday went with a narrower price range, indicating a maximum valuation of up to 7.85 billion pounds.

+READ: Deliveroo to offer US$69m of stock to customers, establish US$22m fund for riders

-One question is whether the Amazon-backed company will face the kind of clampdown experienced by Uber over the employment status of its staff.
+One question is whether the Amazon-backed company will face the kind of clampdown experienced by Uber over the employment status of its staff members.

 "Deliveroo's narrow profit margins could be at risk if it is required to change its rider benefits to catch up with peers, in an industry that is already facing severe competitive pressure between the large tech platforms," Andrew Millington, head of UK equities at Aberdeen Standard Investments, said.